 One way to reduce NFT taxes is to offset capital loss from NFTs from capital gains earned from selling assets.
 This is called tax-loss harvesting, and it can help lower your taxable income and reduce your tax liability.

-Deducting Costs And Fees Associated With NFT Transactions.
+2. Deducting Costs And Fees Associated With NFT Transactions

-Another way to reduce NFT tax on crypto in Australia is to deduct the costs and fees you incur when buying, selling, or creating NFTs.
+Another way to reduce NFT taxes is to deduct the costs and fees you incur when buying, selling, or creating NFTs.
 This deduction can be made from the sale price of the NFT.
 These may include platform fees, gas fees, transaction fees, minting fees, or other expenses directly related to your NFT activities.

 However, you should remember that these deductions are only available if you are carrying on a business or a profit-making scheme involving NFTs and not holding them as personal use or hobby assets.